lcosseddu/Youtube_Transcripts/README.md

 2. The desired language code for the transcript (e.g., 'en' for English, 'it' for Italian)

 The transcript will be saved in a file named `transcript.txt` in the same directory.

+### Web Interface

+The web application interface is available at `http://localhost:5000`.
+You can use it to easily retrieve transcripts from YouTube videos.

 ## Module Documentation